Leaders of the Free World

 Shapiro, D., Dundar, A., Huie, F., Wakhungu, P., Yuan, X., Nathan, A & Hwang, Y., A. (2017, April).
 A national view of student attainment rates by race and ethnicity – Fall 2010 cohort (Signature report no. 12b).
 National Student Clearinghouse Research Center. https://nscresearchcenter.org/wp-content/uploads/Signature12-RaceEthnicity.pdf

-Leaders of the Free World is a 501(c)(3) non-profit organization.
-All donations are tax exempt under U.S. federal law.
-Checks for Leaders of the Free World should be made out to "Leaders of the Free World" and mailed to: Leaders of the Free World, 276 Bridge St Springfield, MA 01103
+NKWA Foundation serves as the fiscal sponsor for our organization.
+Their EIN# is 46-5558879.
+All donations are tax-exempt under their 501(c)(3) tax status.
+Checks for Leaders of the Free World should be made out to "NKWA Foundation" (with "Leaders of the Free World" or "LFW" in the memo line) and mailed to: Leaders of the Free World, P.O.
+Box 353, Chicopee MA 01021